 The Husqvarna 455 Rancher is one of the best gas chainsaws for cutting firewood because of its lightweight design.
 Its 11-pound weight makes it far lighter than comparable chainsaws in its class.

-We like that this Husqvarna chainsaw features an X-Torq Engine that can cut emissions by 60% and fuel consumption by 20%, which means you can go for longer on a single tank of petrol, saving money.
+This Husqvarna chainsaw also features an X-Torq Engine that can cut emissions by 60% and fuel consumption by 20%, which means you can go for longer on a single tank of petrol, saving money.

 5. Worx WG304.1 15 Amp 18" Electric Chainsaw

 The Worx WG 304.1 is an affordable chainsaw that will make quick work of chopping firewood.
-This corded electric chainsaw packs a punch and is packed with time-saving conveniences.
+This corded electric chainsaw packs a punch and has time-saving features.

 You don’t have to worry about constructing the chainsaw because it’s already assembled.
 The manufacturer provides a full replacement guarantee for the first three years, so you know the product is high-quality and will last.